I put Medical Breakthrough(MB) to the test. They’re supposed to be the best medical-grade chairs on the market. I was severely underwhelmed.

 I like the Kahuna.
 As a company, they really listen to the needs of their customers.
 For example, they fixed basically all the customer complaints from the LM6800 on the upgrade (the LM6800s).

 For the price, Kahuna is your best bet in terms of durability, customer service, and features.
 They skimp a bit on the thickness of the upholstery, and their foot massage is a bit rough for this exact reason.
-But I have not come across a company that listens to their customers more sincerely than Kahuna.
+But I have not come across a company that listens to its customers more sincerely than Kahuna.

 Medical Breakthrough is the exact opposite.
 They use extremely high-quality upholstery and parts.
 I mean, there’s a noticeable difference.
 But they also charge a huge amount for this supposed “quality.”